mehmetmars7/Erdosproblems-llm-hunter/CONTRIBUTING.md

 ## Quality Standards

-- **Reproducibility**: Include information about the prompt strategy used
+- **Reproducibility**: Include information about the prompt strategy used and if possible a public link
 - **Completeness**: Include the full LLM output, not just excerpts
-- **Honesty**: Accurately report the claimed status from the LLM output
 - **Formatting**: Use proper LaTeX formatting for mathematical content

 ## Important Reminders